Mitt Romney: Heritage and youth

 Romney has three older siblings: Margo, Jane, and Scott.
-Mitt was the youngest by nearly six years.
-His parents named him after a family friend, businessman J. Willard Marriott, and his father's cousin, Milton "Mitt" Romney, a former quarterback for the Chicago Bears.
-Romney was called "Billy" until kindergarten, when he expressed a preference for "Mitt."
+He was named after a family friend, businessman J. Willard Marriott, and his father's cousin, Milton "Mitt" Romney, a former quarterback for the Chicago Bears.
+Romney was called "Billy" until kindergarten, when he expressed a preference for "Mitt".
 In 1953, the family moved from Detroit to the affluent suburb of Bloomfield Hills and his father became the chairman and CEO of American Motors the following year and helped the company avoid bankruptcy and return to profitability.
 By 1959, his father had become a nationally known figure in print and on television, and Mitt idolized him.

 Romney attended public elementary schools until seventh grade, when he enrolled as one of only a few Mormon students at Cranbrook School, a private upscale boys' preparatory school a few miles from his home.
 Many students there came from backgrounds even more privileged than his.
 Not particularly athletic, he also did not distinguish himself academically.
-He participated in his father's successful 1962 Michigan gubernatorial campaign, and later worked as an intern in the governor's office.
+He participated in his father's successful 1962 gubernatorial campaign, and later worked as an intern in the governor's office.
 Romney took up residence at Cranbrook when his newly elected father began spending most of his time at the state capitol.